richardanaya/executor/README.md

 ## Features
 - [x] #![no_std]
-- [x] handle spawn (i.e. don't spawn beyond your initial entry point)
-- [x] handle non self waking futures (i.e futures that immediately return values and JS futures operate asynchronously)
-- [ ] handle more than one spawn ( needed for callbacks that start async work )
+- [x] handle more than one spawn to parallelize work
-- [ ] handle self waking futures (i.e. Since JS is single threaded, self waking futures cause a mutex lock, futures must call some other mechanism to asynchronously re-enter a web assembly module)
+- [x] simple enough to learn from!

 # License